 Response:

-We decided to calculate the fraction of POC preserved dependent on the concentrations of POC at z=0 and z=zinf mainly because this is the value we give back to cGENIE.
+We decided to calculate the fraction of POC preserved dependent on the concentrations of POC at z=0 and z=zinf mainly because this information is required by cGENIE.
+Also POC at z=0 is calculated on the basis of the flux provided by cGENIE, therefore does include advection-dispersion-reaction. .

 Comment: